 Quite obviously, a higher rake will negatively impact players’ profits.
 The extent of this impact differs from one poker variant to another.
 In fact, even stakes come into the equation, as turning a profit in low-stakes games typically requires more grinding.
 For example, the profit margins for micro-stakes cash games tend to be really low.
 This makes them nearly “unwinnable” for most Italian players.
 This isn’t such a big issue in the case of MTTs and other single-payout formats.

-Where can I play poker online in Italy?
+Where can I play real money poker online in Italy?